Dr. Katie Marcus

 Education: Louisiana State University

 Her clinical interests include internal medicine and dentistry, both of which make her a great fit at Frontier.
-She also recently completed her certification in Veterinary Acupuncture and is excited to offer this treatment option to her patients.
+She is also certified in Veterinary Acupuncture through International Veterinary Acupuncture Society and is excited to offer this treatment option to her patients.

 Hi Katie!
 Do you go by Katie or do you have any nicknames?

-I’ve pretty much always gone by Katie, although I had one friend that called me K.T. and a number of friends in college that simply called me by my last name so as to keep me straight from my best friend, also named Katy.
-Around the hospital, I’ll respond to my last name or my initials, too.
+I’ve pretty much always gone by Katie, although I had one friend that called me K.T. and a number of friends in college that simply called me by my last name.
+Around the hospital, I’ll respond to just about anything that sounds like my first or last name or my initials.